skiselev/floppy_bios/README.txt

 Additional storage for 8 drives support
 ---------------------------------------

-The ISA Floppy BIOS extension uses 11 bytes in addition to standard BIOS data area variables for storing status information for the secondary FDC and drives from 3 to 8.
+The Multi-Floppy BIOS extension uses 11 bytes in addition to standard BIOS data area variables for storing status information for the secondary FDC and drives from 3 to 8.